ASISaga/architect-agent/README.md

 NODE_VERSION=22
 ```

-At session start, `entrypoint.sh` reads this file and reports installed
+At session start, the baked-in `entrypoint.sh` (from `aos-infra`) reads
+`versions.env` (cloned at runtime from `architect-agent`) and reports
-vs declared.
+installed vs declared.
 If a gap exists, it prints the update command.
-The Architect
-(or the founder) decides when to trigger a rebuild in `aos-infra`.
+The Architect (or the founder) decides when to trigger a rebuild in
+`aos-infra`.

 Updating `versions.env` in `architect-agent` records the intent.
 The
 actual upgrade happens when `build-architect.yml` is manually triggered
-in `aos-infra`.
+in `aos-infra`, since `versions.env` only changes the Claude Code/gh CLI
+versions Dockerfile.architect installs — it does not itself trigger a
+rebuild (see the triggers table above; only `Dockerfile.architect` or
+`entrypoint.sh` changing in `aos-infra` triggers `build-architect.yml`).

 ---